 Start tracking your progress against your training plan and review it weekly.
 Fine tune it if you need to and ensure that it still continues to be achievable and fits around your busy life.
 If the plan is too hard then, you are only going to get despondent when you don’t meet your targets.
 If this is the case, cut back the program until you can achieve it.

 Measure yourself against your benchmark, test fornightly to get feedback that your training is working.
 Success breeds success and confidence.
 So set yourself up to succeed by measuring it and celebrating your wins.

 Don’t be put off by setbacks.
 Even with the best planning and intent, setbacks do happen.
 Turn them around into positives and don’t let them distract you from your goal.
 Setbacks toughen you up and make you a better person.
 Understand this and move on from them with renewed energy knowing that you are on your way to greater things.

 What to do next?

-If you need help sorting your goal setting, your seasonal planner or putting together a training program then sign up into our member’s area.
-Once you are a member we will work with you to help establish your goals and provide you with relevant and simple to follow training program that will support them that will have you quickly seeing results.
+If you need help sorting your goal setting, your seasonal planner or putting together a training program then check out our coaching service.
+Once you are a client we will work with you to help establish your goals and provide you with relevant and simple to follow your training program that will support them that will have you quickly seeing results.
 We’ll also provide you with ongoing training advice and support to ensure that you are in the best form for that next major event of yours.
 You’ll get your mojo back and quickly start seeing results with your training.
 And… Become even more awesome on the bike.